 A critical problem in assessing the impacts of CSG mining in Australia, including the Camden Gas Project, is that there are no baseline studies.
 These should be done as a matter of course.
-However it seems to us that this omission is now being used to justify pushing ahead with CSG mining in new locations (such as Stage 3 in the Sydney Metropolitan Area) by making baseline studies a 'condition of consent' and following an 'adaptive management' strategy.
+However this omission is now being used to justify pushing ahead with CSG mining in new locations (such as Stage 3 in the Sydney Metropolitan Area) by merely making baseline studies a 'condition of consent'.
 This is unacceptable for a variety of reasons:

-- The industry is being allowed to conduct its own baseline studies (albeit with third party consultants) when it has a vested interest in the outcome. - True baselines are not being taken (or the flaws are not being acknowledged) e.g. in Stage 3 where AGL is taking a baseline after it has already explored for CSG in the area. - As we see it, baselines cannot protect either health or environment from harm; they can only say that a change (harm) has occurred once CSG mining has commenced. - Baselines cannot necessarily form the basis for remediation and/or compensation since cause must also be established.
+- The industry is being allowed to conduct its own baseline studies (albeit with third party consultants) when it has a vested interest in the outcome. - True baselines are not being taken (or the flaws are not being acknowledged) e.g. in Stage 3 where AGL is taking a baseline after it has already explored for CSG in the area. - Baselines cannot protect either health or environment from harm; they can only say that a change (harm) has occurred once CSG mining has commenced. - Baselines cannot necessarily form the basis for remediation and/or compensation since cause must also be established.

 Baselines studies should never be used as a condition of approval where there is the potential for significant and irreparable damage to health and environment.
 The precautionary principle must apply.
-We believe that health and environmental research must be directed towards using other methods to establish its impact in areas where CSG mining already exists, rather than turning new areas into vast experiments in human health and environment using baseline studies.
+We believe that health and environmental research must now be directed towards using other methods to establish its impact in areas where CSG mining already exists, rather than turning new areas into vast experiments in human health and environment using baseline studies.